kubernetes-csi/external-provisioner/README.md

 * `--node-deployment`: Enables deploying the external-provisioner together with a CSI driver on nodes to manage node-local volumes.
 Off by default.

 * `--node-deployment-immediate-binding`: Determines whether immediate binding is supported when deployed on each node.
 Enabled by default, use `--node-deployment-immediate-binding=false` if not desired.
+Disabling it may be useful for example when a custom controller will select nodes for PVCs.

 * `--node-deployment-base-delay`: Determines how long the external-provisioner sleeps initially before trying to own a PVC with immediate binding.
 Defaults to 20 seconds.